sekhri101/personal-goals/accomplishments/README.md

 ## February 2018

+- 02/14/18: Made it through the first day of client feedback; connected the weather skill to Slack
 - 02/13/18: Wrote an [opsdroid weather skill](https://opsdroid.readthedocs.io/en/stable/tutorials/create-weather-skill/) from the tutorial!
 - 02/12/18: Sent off the draft for the second opensource.com article; debugged a really weird thing
 - 02/11/18: Published a recipe on [my blog](https://www.laceyhenschel.com/blog/2018/2/11/recipe-mushroom-queso-flameado)